Meet Our SAROI Fellows!

-Kaitlyn Davis, University of Colorado-Boulder and United States Forest Service
+Kaitlyn Davis, University of Colorado-Boulder and United States Forest Service, 2021-2022

-Kaitlyn Davis is a Registered Professional Archaeologist and doctoral candidate in archaeology at the University of Colorado, Boulder.
+Dr. Kaitlyn Davis is a Registered Professional Archaeologist and doctoral candidate in archaeology at the University of Colorado, Boulder.
 Kaitlyn is interested in interaction processes and changes in land use over time in the Pueblo Southwest.
 She earned her MA in anthropology (archaeology) from the University of Colorado and her BA in anthropology and environmental science from the University of Notre Dame.
-She also recently began an archaeology position with the US Forest Service in May 2021.
+She also recently began an archaeology position with the US Forest Service in May 2021 and will start as an Assistant Professor at Northern Arizona University in Fall 2023.
 Her SAROI project is an extension of her dissertation research and involves collecting and using infrared data to assess the heat-retaining properties and continued utility of Ancestral Pueblo agricultural fields.
 As part of her efforts to make archaeological and geospatial data more accessible to stakeholders and the public, she also will be working on developing StoryMaps.

 Graham Goodwin is currently a PhD student in the Interdisciplinary Humanities group at University of California-Merced studying under Nicola Lercari.
 His research interests focus on exploring sensory and bodily experiences in the past through digital methodologies such as Geographic Information Systems (GIS), Virtual Reality (VR), and 3D modeling supplemented by phenomenological description.
 He plans to use these digital methodologies such as airborne Light Detection and Ranging (LiDAR), digital photogrammetry, and Geographic Information Systems (GIS) to capture and analyze new geospatial datasets describing archaeological landscapes.
 His goal is to identify spatial patterns within urban spaces at the ancient Maya city of Palenque and examine whether and how these spatial relationships shaped a population’s experiences in antiquity.
 His methods to approach this question utilize different geospatial methodologies to analyze patterns of movement, visibility, and sound propagation so that the bodily experience of past people can be better understood.
 To achieve a more humanistic understanding of the past, phenomenological and embodied descriptions of sites, landscapes, and artifacts will be used to enhance objective and empirical digital methodologies.